WHenderson/ex-json-schema/documentation/json-schema-validation.md

 ### 5.5.2.1.
 Valid values

 - a) The value of this keyword MUST be either a string or an array
-- b) If it is an array, elements of the array MUST be strings and MUST be unique
+- b) If it is an array, elements of the array MUST be strings
+- c) If it is an array, elements of the array MUST be unique

-- c) String values MUST be one of the seven primitive types defined by the core specification.
+- d) String values MUST be one of the seven primitive types defined by the core specification.

 * * *